 - Top flat cash back rate of 2%, the highest of any card.

-- Extra cardholders are free so your whole family can rack up the rewards quickly.
+- No charge for extra cardholders so your whole family can rack up the rewards quickly.

 - No limits, tiers, or restrictions on how much cash you can earn.

-- Unlimited flexibility on how you get your rewards: cheque, bank deposit, statement credit, travel, gifts, gift cards, and more.
+- Choose how you get your reward: cheque, bank deposit, statement credit, travel, gifts, gift cards, and more.

-I've had this card in my wallet since it launched in 2011 and use it as my primary credit card every day.
-In 2015, I redeemed $1052 myself from using it - you could do the same.
+I've had this card in my wallet since it launched in 2011 and still use it as my primary credit card today.
+Last year alone, I redeemed $1253 worth of cash and there's nothing stopping you from doing the same.

-That's where the similarities end though because this card is extremely strong in insurance coverage and perks.
-It has double the extended warranty and purchase protection of most of its competitors, includes travel medical and trip cancellation insurance - which are both rare, and even comes with complimentary roadside assistance.
-The roadside assistance in particular is a great value if you are a road warrior and can ditch CAA or another paid coverage you might have.
-It also has top notch car rental insurance if you happen to rent vehicles frequently for work or another reason.
+That means double the extended warranty and purchase protection of most of its competitors, travel medical and trip cancellation insurance - both rare, and even complimentary roadside assistance.
+The roadside assistance is a great value if you're a road warrior and can ditch CAA.
+It also has top notch car rental insurance if you happen to rent vehicles frequently for work or pleasure.